needle-tools/needle-console/Readme.md

 ## How To Use 💡
 Please open the <a href="https://github.com/needle-tools/demystify/blob/main/package/Readme.md">Package Readme</a> for more information.

+## Support 💚
+This project is supported via donations.
+If you or your team have found it useful, please consider supporting further development through [patreon](https://www.patreon.com/needletools)

 ## Contact ✒️
 <b>[🌵 needle — tools for unity](https://needle.tools)</b> •
 [@NeedleTools](https://twitter.com/NeedleTools) •